Ollama Setup Guide¶

 docker compose up -d ollama

-This will clear the VRAM and restore normal GPU-accelerated processing performance.
+This should clear the VRAM and restore normal GPU-accelerated processing performance.